rasmusab/officialcocktails/officialcocktails.com/content/cocktails/negroni.md

 ![](/cocktail-images/negroni.jpeg)

-## Directions for how to make a Negroni
+## Directions for how to make the Negroni

 1. Fill an Old fashioned glass with ice.
 2. Pour 3 cl gin into the glass.